Sadie Allen: Biography

-Sadie Allen was born in Barry in the Vale of Glamorgan in South Wales between 1945 to 1950.
+Sadie Allen was born in Barry in the Vale of Glamorgan in South Wales in 1930.
 She studied at the Cardiff School of Art where she completed qualifications in book illustration and also received her art teachers diploma.
+She met her future husband Colin Gard Allen (1926-1987) while studying at the Art school.
 After graduation Allen taught at several schools in Hampshire and the north of England.
-For ten years she was a senior lecturer at Newcastle Polytechnic and was also served as an examiner in Creative Studies for the City & Guilds Board.
+For ten years she was a senior lecturer in Art and Education at Newcastle Polytechnic and also served as an examiner in Creative Studies for the City & Guilds Board.

 As an artist Allen worked in paint, textiles and embroidery.
 She regularly exhibited at the National Eisteddfod of Wales in the 1960s and also with the Society of Education through Art.
-Her textile commissions included a memorial hanging for a church at Dacre in Cumbria, a panel for Carlise Civic Centre and a commemorative piece for the jubilee of the Women's Institute in Cumbria.
+Her textile commissions included a memorial hanging for a church at Dacre in Cumbria, a panel for Carlisle Civic Centre and a commemorative piece for the jubilee of the Women's Institute in Cumbria.
 Allen was a regular speaker at Women's Institute events and also ran courses for the Workers Educational Association.
+She wrote the book 'Creative Embroidery Collage' in 1977 published by Bell & Hyman Ltd, London.